 Andrew utilizes a reductive aesthetic in his art.
 His fields of colors, while often formally creating multiple depths or planes, are the fundamental terms of his philosophy.
 These terms provide the platform for his visual language, not incomparable to a tabula rasa.
 The palette is not blank though; the platform consists of pure color where external noise has been erased from the language.
 What is left, this language of color?
 Blocks, chunks, merely matter undressed for the innate mind to interpret intuitively.
 This philosophy is the necessary achievement of his form.

 Consider how marketers and the media bombard our eyes and sensibilities.
 Consider the cultural iconoclasm this bombardment creates.
 Andrew gives us a reprieve, time to ponder.

 Artists have the opportunity to sell their art on the Changarrito cart in front of the Museum (or an offsite location, as representative for the Museum during various Austin festivals).
 Changarreando expands the reach of the artist by presenting their gallery online, while allowing the option to sell merch over Instagram and receive 100% of the sale.

-Andrew Anderson was at the Mexic-Arte Museum featuring her artwork on the Changarrito cart right outside the Museum’s entrance on November 1-2 & 14-15, 2014.
+Andrew Anderson featured her artwork on the Changarrito cart outside the Museum’s entrance on November 1-2 & 14-15, 2014.